Vamsi-tupakula/Vamsi-tupakula/README.md

 ---

-<h4 align="left">I am a student at Lovely Professional University looking to land a Job in the Computer Science field where I can use the technical and programming knowledge for the growth of the organization.
+<h4 align="left">I am a student at Lovely Professional University looking to land a Job in the Computer Science field where I can use my technical and programming knowledge for the growth of the organization.
 I'm highly analytical, diligent person. 🚀</h4>

 ---